thibautjombart/treescape/README.md

 These trees exhibit a number of topological differences, e.g. in the placement of the **(1007S,1208S,0909S)** clade.
 Performing this analysis enables the detection of distinct representative trees supported by data.

+Note that we supplied the function `medTree` with the multiPhylo list of trees.
+A more computationally efficient process (at the expense of using more memory) is to use the option `return.tree.vectors` in the initial `treescape` call, and then supply these vectors directly to `medTree`.
+In this case, the tree indices are returned by `medTree` but the trees are not (since they were not supplied).

 Emphasising the placement of certain tips or clades
 --------------